krzysztofgrabczynski/HydroponicSystem/README.md

 - Create virtual environment using ``` python -m venv venv ``` in project directory
 - Use ``` . venv/Scripts/activate ``` to activate the virtual environment
 - Install required packages by ``` pip install -r requirements.txt ```
-- Create .env file and add requirement variables such as 'SECRET_KEY' or database parameters
+- Create .env file and add requirement variables such as 'SECRET_KEY', 'DEBUG', 'ALLOWED_HOSTS' and database parameters
 - Enter the ``` python manage.py migrate --run-syncdb ``` to update migrations
 - Now, you can run the application with this: ``` python manage.py runserver ```
 - Everything done!
 You can open Instagram app in your browser by ctrl + left click on http link in your console